meteor/meteor/content/blaze.md

 ```

 <h3 id="controlling-re-rendering">Controlling re-rendering</h3>
-If your helper or subtemplate is expensive to run, and often re-runs without any visible effect, you can short circuit unnecessary re-runs by using a more subtle reactive data source.
+If your helper or sub-component is expensive to run, and often re-runs without any visible effect, you can short circuit unnecessary re-runs by using a more subtle reactive data source.
 A good candidate is provided by the [`peerlibrary:computed-field`](https://atmospherejs.com/peerlibrary/computed-field) library.

 <h3 id="attribute-helpers">Attribute helpers</h3>
 Setting tag attributes via helpers (e.g. `<div {{attributes}}>`) is a neat tool and has some precedence rules that make it more useful.
 Specifically, when you use it more than once on a given element, the attributes are composed (rather than the second set of attributes simply replacing the first).
 So you can use one helper to set one set of attributes and a second to set another.
 For instance: